Department of Psychology

 In each semester, students enrol in compulsory and elective courses (a minimum of 30 ECTS credits).

-The programme of graduate university studies in Communication Science is available at this link.
+The programme of graduate studies in Psychology is available at this link.

 What are you going to learn?